swapnilghule112/IITB-esummit20/README.md

-# jute Supply Chain Management system
+# Jute Supply Chain Management system

-# Team Houdini
+## Team Houdini

 ## Clone this repository and do: